biosails/pheniqs/docs/quickstart.md

 {: .example}

 # Declaring Output

 This simple example is very useful for interleaving raw split read segments into a single CRAM file.
 CRAM files are the latest indexed and compressed binary encoding of SAM implemented in [HTSlib](glossary.html#htslib) and often provide more efficient compression than the ubiquitous gzip compressed FASTQ format while being much faster to interact with.
 Packaging your reads in a CRAM container also makes archiving your raw data simple.
+Interleaved files are easier to archive and can be produced or consumed by Pheniqs with [standard streams](glossary.html#standard_stream).
 To write the interleaved output to a compressed CRAM file simply add an `output` directive to **Example 1.1**.

 >```json
 {